kgarczewski/Spider-Crawler/README.md

 Use the app

     Run the script with following code: scrapy crawl 'crawler' -o output.<specify output format (csv/json)>
-    Enter a website which you want to check in following format: abc.xyz
+    Enter a website url which you want to check in following format: abc.xyz Check created output in selected format